RoxasShadow/Descartes/README.md

 Descartes
 ========
 A very serious modular ruby bot for IRC.
+The finest spaghetti code.

 Install
 -------